mepley1/odds-and-ends/active-directory-cheat-sheet/commands.md

 # Active Directory Powershell cheat sheet

+In progress- this sheet is not organized in any meaningful way.

 | Command | Description
 | --- | --- |
 | `repadmin /replsummary` | Replication summary.
 Identifies domain controllers that are failing inbound replication or outbound replication, and summarizes the results in a report. |